 Good presentation design embraces empty space

 Give elements on your slide room to breathe!
-White space is not something to be feared it helps define specific areas within your slides, allowing your audience to digest information.
+White space is not something to be feared within presentation design as it helps define specific areas within your slides, allowing your audience to digest information.
 It also means you can show off beautiful imagery – like in the example below – without covering it in text boxes.
+For more layout ideas, check out our blog post all about using white space effectively.

 Now you have the basics of good presentation design covered, read this article on how to make your presentations “pop” and still be effective.